 Education

-Dissertation Committee Members: Dr. Christopher Long (chair), Dr. Mirka Beneš, Dr. Danilo Udovički-Selb, Dr. Kevin Nute, and Dr. Ken Tadashi Oshima - Master of Arts in Architecture, Waseda University, Tokyo, 2020
+Dissertation Committee Members: Dr. Christopher Long (chair), Dr. Mirka Beneš, Dr. Danilo Udovički-Selb, Dr. Kevin Nute, and Dr. Ken Tadashi Oshima - Master of Arts in Architecture, Waseda University, 2020

 - Special Student, University of Wisconsin–Madison, 2018–19

-- Bachelor of Architecture, Waseda University, Tokyo, 2017
+- Bachelor of Architecture, Waseda University, 2017

 Languages